Mastering Task Prioritisation: The P0-P4 Framework

 What are Priority Levels?

-What is the P0-P1-P2-P3-P4 Priority System
+What is the P0-P1-P2-P3-P4 Priority System?

-P0 (Critical): These are the highest priority tasks that require immediate attention.
+- P0 (Critical): These are the highest priority tasks that require immediate attention.
 They are often described as "drop everything" issues.

-P1 (High): These are urgent and essential tasks but not as critical as P0.
+- P1 (High): These are urgent and essential tasks, but not as critical as P0.
 They must be addressed quickly to prevent significant disruption.

-P2 (Medium): These tasks are necessary but not immediately urgent.
+- P2 (Medium): These tasks are necessary but not immediately urgent.
 They often contribute to long-term goals.

-P3 (Low): These tasks are neither urgent nor highly important.
-They should be done but can be scheduled for later.
+- P3 (Low): These tasks are neither urgent nor highly important.
+They should be done, but can be scheduled for later.

-P4 (Lowest): These tasks have minimal impact
+- P4 (Lowest): These tasks have minimal impact.

 What is the Priority Rating Scale 1-5?

-What is the importance of Prioritization?
+What is the importance of prioritisation?

-Prioritization is crucial for several reasons:
+Prioritisation is crucial for several reasons:

 - Resource Management: It helps allocate resources effectively to the most critical tasks.